AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 **Software installation**

-* SSH client to connect to the cluster (see connecting instructions below)
+* SSH client to connect to the cluster (+ be able to connect, see next point)

 **Cluster account and connection verification**